JackAdams/meteor-accounts-ldap/README.md

 ```
 where `'tenant_id'` is a string that gives the name of a key from `request.data`, as sent from the client using `LDAP.data` (see above).
 The value associated with this key must be a unique id value for the tenant.

-**Note:** if you use `LDAP.multitenantIdentifier`, then `LDAP.modifyCondition` will have no effect, as the package will create the identifier for you.
+**Note:** if you use `LDAP.multitenantIdentifier`, then `LDAP.modifyCondition` will have no effect, as the package will create the user identifier for you.
 Also, a new field `ldapIdentifier` will be added to each document added to the `users` (`Meteor.users`) collection by this package.

 Full example:
 _Client_